Conclusion of fixed-term appointments

 - Give notice to the employee at the earliest practicable date thereafter.

-- is employed on a second or subsequent fixed-term contract to do work required for the circumstances described in clauses 30 and 31 of the current Enterprise Agreement and the same or substantially similar duties are no longer required by the employer; or
+- is employed on a second or subsequent fixed-term contract for the purpose of a specific task or project, or for research and the same or substantially similar duties are no longer required by the employer; or

-- is employed on a fixed term contract to do work required for the circumstances described in clauses 30 and 31 of the current Enterprise Agreement and the duties of the kind performed in relation to work continue to be required but another person has been appointed, or is to be appointed, to the same or substantially similar duties.
+- is employed on a fixed term contract for the purpose of a specific task or project, or for research and the duties of the kind performed in relation to work continue to be required but another person has been appointed or is to be appointed, to the same or substantially similar duties.